 - Current value of student’s assets — savings, investments, trusts and Uniform Gift to Minors

-- Family expenses anticipated for 2015 — especially school and college costs, unreimbursed medical and dental expenses, education loan payments and other out-of-the-ordinary expenses
+- Family expenses for 2015 and anticipated expenses for 2016 — especially school and college costs, unreimbursed medical and dental expenses, education loan payments and other out-of-the-ordinary expenses

 The online financial aid application accommodates all applicants, including Canadian and other international students.